ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 }
 ```

-This would be just enough if we accepted identities from a single issuer, but as we are in a multi-tenant scenario, we should override the `AuthenticationManagerResolver` too, so that the `JwtDecoder`, as well as authorities and authentication converters, match the access-token issuer:
+This would be just enough if we accepted identities from a single issuer, but as we are in a multi-tenant scenario, we should override the `AuthenticationManagerResolver` too, so that the `JwtDecoder`, as well as authorities and authentication converters, match the access token issuer:
 ```java
 @Bean
 JwtIssuerAuthenticationManagerResolver authenticationManagerResolver(